alienmtnez/smoke-child-theme/README.md

 # Smoke Child Theme for Divi
-Smoke is blank Child Theme for Divi with Smoke Effect
+Smoke is a blank Child Theme for Divi with Smoke Effect

 ![](./smoke/screenshot.jpg)